-If you've been diagnosed with Parkinson's and have children or grandchildren, you may be wondering how to talk to them about your condition.
+If you've been diagnosed with Parkinson's and have children or grandchildren, you may be thinking about how to talk to them about your condition.
 Maybe you’re worried about how to start the conversation or how they’ll react.
 You may also be concerned about how your Parkinson’s will affect family life.

 Should I tell the children in my family about my Parkinson's?

 Yes, when you’re ready.

 It’s natural to want to protect children from knowing about serious health issues in case it scares, upsets or worries them.
 But keeping it from them isn’t the answer.

 - Children are very aware of what’s happening around them.
 Even if you try to hide your condition, they’re likely to pick up that something is ‘wrong’ – from snippets of conversations or from changes in the mood or atmosphere at home.

 - Not knowing what’s wrong may mean that children come up with their own theories about what’s happening – and these may be worse than the reality.

 - As Parkinson’s progresses it will become more and more difficult to hide your symptoms and your children may find out from someone else.
 It’s much better that they hear about it from you.
 If not, they may feel resentful or worried about why you didn’t tell them.